vasiltatarov/Street-Workout/README.md

 17. Cover Controlles with integration tests.
 18. Implemented page for supplements with Create, Edit and Delete actions.
 19. Removed 'this' from all views.
+20. Use TempData for messages after adding, editing and deleting new entity.
+21. Impelemented searching of supplements.

 Potential Tasks:
 - Use Moment.js when visualized dates.